shubhamagrawal7/OSCP-cheatsheet/Enumeration/Web/Automated/README.md

 gobuster vhost -u <target URL> -w <wordlist file path>
 ```

+* `-u <target URL>: Specifies the target URL of the website or web application.`
+* `-w <wordlist file path>: Specifies the path to the wordlist file.
+Ex: /usr/share/wordlists/dirbuster/directory-2.3-medium-list.txt`

 ## Wpscan

 Wpscan is a WordPress vulnerability scanner.
 It can be used to scan WordPress installations for known vulnerabilities, plugins, and themes.
 Here are some examples of how to use Wpscan: